 Stonewall Jackson – Smoke Along The Track: Single

-If you are not a country music insider, you will definitely be surprised about the name of the singer: Stonewall Jackson – stone wall is not only a more or less bizarre first name for German ears.
+If you are not a country music insider, you will definitely be surprised regarding the name of the singer: Stonewall Jackson – stone wall is not only a more or less bizarre first name for German ears.
 It helps to know that Stonewall was the nickname of the legendary Confederate General Thomas Jonathan Jackson and that he got his name because he and his men held up like a wall to attackers during a Civil War battle.
 As for country singer Stonewall Jackson, Stonewall was actually his first name.
 His father believed the family to be descendants of the general and therefore gave the son this historically charged name.

 Born in 1932 North Carolina Jackson’s childhood and adolescence took a tragic turn with the early death of his father in rural Georgia, when the new husband of his semi-Seminolean mother, Stonewall, continually abused Jackson over the next few years.
 At 14 Jackson fled to his grandmother, soon joined the army and finally ended up in Nashville in 1956/57.
 Originally he just wanted to get a songwriter contract there.
 He got that too when Wesley Rose him stante pede for Acuff & Rose contracted.
 And Rose then had the young man, still in his farm work overalls, audition for the executives at the Grand Ole Opry, who also impressed Jackson.
 So he was promptly hired here, even though he didn’t have a record deal.
 A highly unique event in country music history.
-Only after Ernest Tubb took him under his wing did Jackson join as a recording artist in 1958 Columbia under contract.
+Only following Ernest Tubb took him under his wing did Jackson join as a recording artist in 1958 Columbia under contract.

 After initial difficulties, Jackson landed his first hit with “Life To Go” in the same year.
 Some may also know the song in the version by George Jones.
 And he is still the sole author of the song today.
 However, if you look at the genesis of the piece, Jones’ authorship is not that clear either: There are three distinct stories in which George Jones tells how he wrote the song.
-The original title and story of the song could have come about as follows: Jones and Jackson were on tour together in Texas and played a prison show.
+The original title and story of the song might have come regarding as follows: Jones and Jackson were on tour together in Texas and played a prison show.
 There, someone asked an elderly prisoner when he was coming out.
 He shook his head and said dryly, “I still got life to go.”
 Stonewall Jackson later emphasized: “I wrote most of it, but George finished it.
 I gave him the writer’s credit.”
 Since Jones was always in the charts anyway, the deal was that Jones would get the writer’s credit and Jackson would be the first to record the song and land the hit.
-Jones then recorded his version earlier, but it wasn’t actually released until after Jackson had landed the hit.
+Jones then recorded his version earlier, but it wasn’t actually released until following Jackson had landed the hit.
 One has to assume that the truth lies somewhere in between.
 One thing is certain, as Stonewall Jackson always emphasized, that he outdid Jones this one time, because his interpretation actually gets more under the skin than that of the exceptional singer.

 Stonewall Jackson – Life To Go: Single